gilice/wwhatis/README.md

 ## Building a release version
-The project is built using some additional optimizations.
-The `build.sh` script automates this process.
-It does the following:

- - generates about page with [cargo-about](https://crates.io/crates/cargo-about)
+ - generate about page (it should be auto-generated for you on every commit, but to be sure do it again) with [cargo-about](https://crates.io/crates/cargo-about)
- - builds and strips the release version with `cargo`
+ - `nix build`

+### Optional: create release bundle
- - compresses the built binary with [upx](https://upx.github.io)
+ - compress the built binary with [upx](https://upx.github.io)
  - creates a `tar.gz` with the documentation and binary

-## Nix integration
-> No need to worry if you don't get what this section means.
-You can develop and use wwhatis without ever touching it.

-The package currently provides a flake, but only with a dev shell.
-Nix packaging isn't supported, because `nix-about` has to fetch online info.
-I don't have an idea about how I could fix this right now.
-Anyways, a `.envrc` is provided.

 ## Acknowledgements
 Check `Cargo.toml` for the full list of packages.